Solices/DALI-Submission-Sol-S/README.md

 - Once the setup wizard is complete, it will open a workloads page.
 - Make sure "Desktop Development for C++" is checked off, and click download (~1.94 gigabytes).

-### Install Protocol Buffers using the Protoc Library:
+### Install Protocol Buffers from the Protoc Github:
 - Download the x64 version for your operating system from [GitHub](https://github.com/protocolbuffers/protobuf/releases) (e.g., `protoc.{X}.{OS}.zip`).
 - Move `protoc.zip` somewhere, extract it, and rename the extracted folder to `protoc`.
 - Add `protoc\bin` to PATH (Edit environmental variables, copy the location where you put `protoc` into PATH).